 For admission to the program, a 3.0 GPA (or equivalent) is needed.
 Exceptions to the minimum 3.0 grade-point average may be made for students with special backgrounds, abilities, and interest.
 A minimum of 2-3 years relevant work experience is recommended.

-Official GRE test scores will be considered if submitted, but are not required.
-GRE scores can be submitted using engineering management code — 2660
+GPA and Test Scores — Official GRE test scores will be considered if submitted, but are not required.
+GRE scores can be submitted using engineering management code — 2660.

 Statement of purpose — a one- to two-page statement of purpose outlining personal career goals and reasons for wanting to enroll in the program.
 This statement should be specific and include information about your short- and long-term goals and how enrolling in the program may help to achieve them.
 The statement of purpose also offers you the opportunity to demonstrate your writing and communication skills, specify examples of leadership, and provide pertinent information that will assist the committee in selecting candidates who can benefit from and contribute to the additive manufacturing design engineering program.

 You can begin your online application at any time.
 Your progress within the online application system will be saved as you go, allowing you to return at any point as you gather additional information and required materials.